luka3650/rss-feed-analyzer-simple/README.md

 # Application details

 A hot topic analyzer was implemented that takes in at least two RSS URL's as an input.
 The app fetches given RSS feeds via URL's using external **rome** library.
 Program parses the titles from the fetched feeds and clears them of [stopwords](https://www.ranks.nl/stopwords) to eliminate words that give little to no information.
 Strings were also cleaned from digits and various interpunction signs.
 As a result the app writes out hot topics - key words that represent a topic, have most appearances and are present in all given feeds.
-Number of occurrences and associated title news with that topic are also displayed.
+Number of occurrences and associated title news with that topics are also displayed.

 # Running the app